nsnam/ns-3-dev-git/src/lr-wpan/doc/lr-wpan.rst

     lrWpanHelper.CreateAssociatedPan(lrwpanDevices, 0xCAFE);
     NetDeviceContainer lrwpanDevices = lrWpanHelper.Install(nodes);

-In the example shown above, the function ``CreateAssociatedPan`` forms a star topology PAN with devices sharing the same PAN ID (0xCAFE).
+In the example shown above, the function ``CreateAssociatedPan`` forms a star topology PAN with devices sharing the same PAN ID (In the example 0xCAFE).
-Devices are assigned both 64 bit addresses (extended addresses) and 16 bit addresses (short addresses).
-The first node is assigned the role of PAN coordinator.
-Number of nodes are limited by the number of possible assignable short addresses ([00:01]-[FF:FD]).
+Devices are assigned both 64 bit addresses (extended addresses) and 16 bit addresses (short addresses) and can use either to communicate when the configuration is completed.
+The first node in the ``NodeContainer`` is assigned the role of PAN coordinator.
+The number of nodes provided to the helper are limited by the number of possible assignable short addresses ([00:01]-[FF:FD]).

+It is also possible to manually assign the PAN ID, the extended address and the short address without the use of a helper.
+To know how to do this, refer to the ``lr-wpan-data.cc`` example.

-For more complex topologies or a more robust address assignation scheme, the bootstrap process is recommended.
+For more complex topologies an auto-configured address assignation scheme is recommended, the bootstrap process (scan and association) described by the standard can help with this.

+**Important:** Devices that does not have short addresses assigned (Any address other than ``FF:FF``) on PAN IDs cannot communicate in lr-wpan network.
+Make sure both are present in your simulated devices using any of the schemes described.

-The helper can be used to generate pcap or ascii traces.
+Finally, the ``LrWpanHelper`` can be used to generate pcap or ascii traces.
 These pcap files can be later on visualized in Wireshark.

 ::